 From the perspective of Traditional Chinese Medicine (TCM), An Shen Bu Xin Wan calms the Heart and spirit and restores normal sleep rhythm by nourishing Heart Yin and blood while anchoring hyperactive Liver Yang (caused by deficient Heart blood).
 When blood is insufficient and therefore fails to nourish the Shen (spirit) which is said to be housed in the heart, palpitations and insomnia are common symptoms.
-An Shen Bu Xin Wan may also be used for depression, dizziness, deafness and tinnitus (ringing in the ears).†
+An Shen Bu Xin Wan may also be used for depression, dizziness, hearing loss, and tinnitus (ringing in the ears).†

 Palpitations may or may not represent a true cardiac arrhythmia (abnormal heart beat).
 An abnormal heart beat can be the sign of a serious and potentially life threatening condition.
 Consult your physician before taking this or any other supplement for palpitations.